LiorPytowski/SIMinspector/3_Concatenate files and merge tables/README.md

 All distance measurements are based on the geometric centers except for the measurements in the “AdjacencyResultsCentersofMass” files that use the centers of mass.

 #### Why did we choose to place the R file in the folder we need to process instead of setting the working directory?
 This was done so that a copy of the R scrip remains with the data.
-This also means that if you change or add commands to the script for that specific experiment (e.g.: plots and statistics) then it is there with the actual data rather than in another directory
+This also means that if you change or add commands to the script for that specific experiment (e.g.: statistics and plots) then it is there with the actual data rather than in another directory.

 ## How does this scrip work?